hunteryt17/Final_Robotics/README.md

 experimenting with the velocity and gripper so that the dumbbell would not fall down when picked up from a variety of angles.
 Additional functionality was added through image processing to detect whether the dumbbell was successfully picked up and to try again if it failed.
-Finally, all of the arm control actions were programmed based on what was asthetically good for the bot, such as `shake()`.
+Finally, all the arm control actions were programmed based on what was aesthetically good for the bot, such as `shake()`.

+To make the actions robust, the robot makes no assumption about the conditions of the environment.
+That is, the robot makes all its decisions based on sensor data.
+Specifically, it uses laser and image data to detect objects around its environment.
+If the robot were to make an interaction that is not possible with a given environment, for example, fetching a dumbbell it cannot see, it would stop attempting such action and notify the user that the action failed.

+Identifying the different objects was done solely through color detection.

 ### 3. User Interface